hadley/adv-r/Rcpp.md

 * people reading/maintaining your code in the future will probably be more familiar with R than C++

 Implementing bottlenecks in C++ can give considerable speed ups (2-3 orders of magnitude) and allows you to easily access best-of-breed data structures.
 Keeping the majority of your code in straight R, means that you don't have to sacrifice R's rapid development and huge library of statistical functions.
+Note, however, that many functions that would be bottlenecks if implemented in pure R have already been turned into hand-rolled C. To write functions in C++ that are faster than these often takes some tuning and performance tricks.
+That's not the aim of this chapter - often the naive approach will get you within 20% of the running time of the base R function.
+If you need more performance, you'll need to consult other sources (some of which are described in the final section of this chapter).

 Typical bottlenecks involve: